bytebase/bytebase.com-old/docs/install/external-postgres.md

 # Use External PostgreSQL Database

-By default, Bytebase bundles an embedded PostgreSQL instance and stores its own metadata there.
-Alternatively, you can use supply [--pg](/docs/reference/command-line#--pg-string) to use an external PostgreSQL database to store those metadata.
+By default, Bytebase bundles an embedded PostgreSQL instance for storing its own metadata.
+Alternatively, you can supply [--pg](/docs/reference/command-line#--pg-string) to store these metadata in an external PostgreSQL database.

 ## Prerequisites